thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Handling WCA ID Claims

 Because an account is not inherently attached to a WCA ID, it is possible for a person to have a WCA ID but no account.
-This usually occurs one of three ways: a competitor registered for a competition through on-the-spot registration, a competition opts not to use the WCA’s registration system, or a competitor registered for a WCA competition before there were accounts.
+This usually occurs one of three ways: a competitor registered for a competition through on-the-spot registration, a competition opts not to use the WCA's registration system, or a competitor registered for a WCA competition before there were accounts.
 When such a competitor creates a new account, they are able to claim an existing WCA ID by selecting a WCA ID and a Delegate who can verify the identity of the individual.
 This will send a WCA ID claim email to the selected Delegate.
-If you receive this email, follow the steps in the email to verify the user’s identity and associate their account with their WCA ID.
+If you receive this email, follow the steps in the email to verify the user's identity and associate their account with their WCA ID.

 If you receive an email and do not believe you are best suited to handle such a request (e.g. if you are unfamiliar with the competitor), forward the email to a Delegate who you believe may be better able to handle the request.
 Find an appropriate Delegate by looking at the competition history of the WCA ID and viewing the Delegates of the competitions which the individual competed at.
 If those Delegates are no longer active, forward the email to the appropriate Senior Delegate.